brianr747/platform/DesignNotes.md

  would just update the interfaces they use as needed.)

- If everyone believed that this package was the most amazing thing in the world, the maintenance burden would be pushed onto the extensions: other people would supply an extensions to incorporate into this package for all the other API's.
+ If everyone believed that this package was the most amazing thing in the world, the maintenance burden should be pushed onto the extensions: other people would supply an extensions to incorporate into this package for all the other API's.

  (I will probably pursue that strategy within my *sfc_models* package: I will have a script that